Advanced Audience Targeting segment qualification methods for the Ruby SDK

 Beta

-Advanced Audience Targeting and the segment qualification methods are in beta.
+Advanced Audience Targeting is currently in beta.
 Apply on the Optimizely beta signup or contact your Customer Success Manager.

 fetch_qualified_segments